 The Millennium Villages Project is a high profile, multi-country development project that has aimed to serve as a model for ending rural poverty in sub-Saharan Africa.
-The project became the subject of controversy when weaknesses in its claims of success were exposed.
+The project became the subject of controversy when the methodological basis of early claims of success was questioned.
 The lively ensuing debate offers lessons on three recent mini-revolutions that have swept the field of development economics: the rising standards of evidence for measuring impact, the "open data" movement, and the growing role of the blogosphere in research debates.

-The definitive version of this paper is forthcoming in The World Economy.
+The definitive version of this paper is forthcoming in World Economics.